ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/WGBS/WGBS.md

     cd /share/workshop/epigenetics_workshop/$USER/Methylation/scripts
     cp /share/workshop/epigenetics_workshop/jli/Methylation/scripts/src/multiqc_bismark.slurm .

+** If you have not finished running bismark_part1.slurm and would like to get the results for the downstream analysis, please use the following commands. **

+    cd /share/workshop/epigenetics_workshop/$USER/Methylation
+    mv 03-Bismakr 03-Bismark.${USER}
+    mv 04-Methylation 04-Methylation.${USER}
+    cp -r /share/workshop/epigenetics_workshop/jli/Methylation/03-Bismark .
+    cp -r /share/workshop/epigenetics_workshop/jli/Methylation/04-Methylation .

 In order to run MultiQC on the results of bismark, we are going to create a file that lists all of the relevant files and use it as input to MultiQC.

     ls /share/workshop/epigenetics_workshop/${USER}/Methylation/03-Bismark/*_PE_report.txt > input2.fofn